-Key audit matters Risk of incomplete or inaccurate revenue recognition, including the classification of special dividends as revenue or capital in the Income Statement.
+Key audit matters Risk of incomplete or inaccurate revenue recognition, including the classification of special dividends as revenue or capital items in the Income Statement.
 Risk of incorrect valuation or ownership of the investment portfolio, including derivatives.
-Materiality Overall materiality of £3.95m which represents 1% of the net asset value of the Company as at 31 July 2023.
+Materiality Overall materiality of £3.92m which represents 1% of Net Asset Value of the Company as of 31 July 2024.